-- 2.6.8.7 All of the participant's individual currency positions and its investment policy (e.g. hedging arrangements, gearing etc.) should be taken into account in the currency shock scenarios. - 2.6.8.8 For each currency, the capital requirement, $Market{fx,C}$ , is defined as the maximum of the values $Market{fx,C}^{Up}$ and $Market{fx,C}^{Down}$ , i.e.:
+- 2.6.8.7 All of the participant's individual currency positions and its investment policy (e.g. hedging arrangements, gearing etc.) should be taken into account in the currency shock scenarios. - 2.6.8.8 For each currency group C, the capital requirement $Market{fx,C}$ should be determined as: